 - Use your imagination.
 Sometimes the best optimizations are written by programmers who aren’t planning on writing a good optimization.
 Your ingenuity is your best programming tool - try to think of new, clever ways to speed up your code.
 If you think up something great, be sure to let me know about it!

-As a demonstration of many of these techniques, feel free to check out the Real-time Brightness example below:
+As a demonstration of many of these techniques, feel free to check out my open-source photo editor, which uses these techniques (and many more) to achieve Photoshop-like levels of performance in VB6.

 And that, my friends, this is the end of these tutorials.
 It’s taken me many, many hours to write these up, so I hope you’ve gained something from reading them.
 If you have any comments, questions, suggestions, ideas for future tutorials, or want to send me a generous donation, visit my contact page.